|Revised||February 6, 2019|

 - The following employees working in essential positions may be asked by the President to perform duties on days when the College is closed or its opening is delayed: vice presidents, deans, directors, custodians, groundskeepers, security personnel, switchboard operators, or employees whose services may be needed to ensure proper operation and maintenance of College functions during the period of closure.

-- When the College is closed for inclement weather or other emergencies, instructors must properly document how any instructional time was made up.
+- When the College is closed for inclement weather or other emergencies, instructors must properly document how any instructional time was made up, whether it is for the whole or a portion of the class time.
 The documentation must be attached to the class roster at the end of the semester.
 If the number of instructional days missed due to inclement weather or other emergencies exceeds five days in a semester, make-up days will be scheduled.
 Recommendations to schedule make-up days for classes missed because of inclement weather or other emergencies will originate with the Vice President for Instruction and must be approved by the President.
 If specific days are designated as make-up days, all traditional classes will meet on those days as regularly scheduled class days.
 Hybrid and Web-assisted classes may meet on those days or continue to use one of the make-up options described below, at the instructor’s discretion.
 Deans will make every effort to work with instructors to schedule make-up classes.

 Options for making up class time are as follows: